JanPoonthong/dotflies/git.md

 all submodule
-git reset HEAD~ # reset all the file that had been added to commit but didn't push to the server yet
+git reset HEAD~ # reset all the file that had been added to commit but didn't push to the server yet git-cherry-pick <hash> - Apply the changes introduced by some existing commits
 ```

 ### Merge